My Favorite Barbecue Joints in Austin

 Some of you may be shocked – shocked! – that neither Franklin nor JMueller are on this list.
 Well.
 I’m sorry.
 I just can not bring myself to wait in line, or drive all the way across town to south Austin.
 Maybe some day.
 I doubt it, though.
 I really hate waiting in line.
 And driving.
 But, they’ve been written up plenty of other places and I’m sure they are both amazing.
 If you go sometime, pick me up a chopped beef sandwich, would ya?

-UPDATE!
 We finally tried out Franklin.
 We went on a Sunday morning with a couple of friends we hadn’t seen in a while, so the wait was a good time to catch up.
 We met there at 10am and the line was already about 75 people deep; we finally got through the door around noon and were seated with our food by about 12:30.
 It was very good brisket.
-The pork ribs were excellent and the sides were good, especially the beans which were chock-full of shredded meat.
+The pork ribs were excellent and the sides were all very good, especially the beans which were chock-full of shredded meat.
 The staff was super friendly.
 I’m glad we went to see what all the hubbub is about.
-We won’t do it again, though.
+I wouldn’t do it again, though.
+There are other places with shorter waits whose brisket holds up to Franklin.
+(See La Barbecue and Louie Mueller.)

 For more barbecue reviews, check out ManUp Texas Barbecue.